dianomic/fledge-north-gcp-python/python/fledge/plugins/north/gcp/readme.rst

 Prerequisite
 ~~~~~~~~~~~~
-1. Configuring a Separate Cloud Pub/Sub Topic
+I. Configuring a Separate Cloud Pub/Sub Topic
     a) Setting up your Pub/Sub topic and subscription
-        i) Log into Google Cloud Console. |gcp console|
+        1) Log into |Google Cloud Console|.

-        ii) Go to the Pub/Sub section of the Google Cloud Console. |pubsub|
+        2) Go to the |Pub/Sub section| of the Google Cloud Console.

             Follow the prompt to enable the API.
-        iii) Click Create a topic.
+        3) Click Create a topic.
 Publishing applications send messages to topics.
 Use camera-data as the Name.

              By default, the console will also create a default subscription with the name: camera-data-sub.
 Keep the ‘Add a default subscription’ enabled

              Click ‘Create topic’ to create the topic and default subscription

      b) Creating service account credentials

-        i)    In the Cloud Console, go to the Service Accounts page. |service account|
+        1) In the Cloud Console, go to the |Service Accounts page|.

-        ii)   Select your project.
+        2) Select your project.

-        iii)  Click Create Service Account.
+        3) Click Create Service Account.

-        iv)   In the Service account name field, enter a name: pubsub-publisher.
+        4) In the Service account name field, enter a name: pubsub-publisher.
 The Cloud Console fills in the Service account ID field based on this name.

-        v)    Click Create and continue.
+        5) Click Create and continue.

-        vi)   The service account needs publishing permissions.
+        6) The service account needs publishing permissions.
 Use the Select a role dropdown to add the Pub/Sub Publisher role.
                Tip: Use the string pub to filter for Pub/Sub roles.

-        vii)  Click Add another role and add Pub/Sub Subscriber.
+        7) Click Add another role and add Pub/Sub Subscriber.

-        viii) Click Done to finish creating the service account.
+        8) Click Done to finish creating the service account.
                Do not close your browser window.
 You will use it in the next step.

-        ix)    Download a JSON key for the service account you just created.
+        9) Download a JSON key for the service account you just created.
 The client library uses the key to access the Pub/Sub API.
             - In the Cloud Console, click the email address for the service account that you created.
             - Click Keys.
             - Click Add key, then click Create new key.
             - Click Create.
 A JSON key file is downloaded to your computer.
             - Rename the key file to credentials.json (OPTIONAL)

-2. Install pip requirements
+II.
+Install pip requirements

     .. code-block:: console

         pip3 install -Ir requirements.txt --user --no-cache-dir

-3. Load JSON key for service account in certificate store.
+III.
+Load JSON key for service account in certificate store.

-    a) via curl command
+    1) via curl command

         .. code-block:: console